stevegrunwell/stevegrunwell-com-legacy/wp-content/plugins/ewww-image-optimizer/readme.txt

 Translators:
 Romanian translation by MediasInfo.ro.
-Spanish translation by Andrew Kurtis of WebHostingHub.
+Spanish translation by Andrew Kurtis of WebHostingHub, looking for new maintainer.
 Dutch translation by Ludo Rubben.

 1. Please post in the support forums announcing your intent to translate the plugin into a particular language.